 Northwest FCS' Asset/Liability Management board policy establishes limits for changes in net interest income and market value of equity sensitivities.
-These limits are measured and reviewed by the ALCO monthly and reported to the board at least quarterly.
+These limits are measured and reviewed by ALCO monthly and reported to the board at least quarterly.
 The board policy limits for net interest income and the market value of equity are a negative 15 percent change from base given parallel and instantaneous shocks of interest rates up and down 2 percent.
 In instances when the rate on the three-month U.S. Treasury bill is less than 4 percent, FCA guidelines prescribe the Regulatory Down Policy shock measure should be used in lieu of the down 2 percent measure, with that measure equal to one-half the three-month U.S. Treasury bill rate.
-This was the case as of December 31, 2021, with the Regulatory Down Policy shock measure being down 0.02 percent.
+This was not the case as of December 31, 2022, therefore the down 2 percent was used.
 In the event where the current three-month U.S. Treasury bill rate is negative, Northwest FCS will coordinate with FCA and CoBank for the Regulatory Down Policy shock amount.
 The GFA also uses these simulation results to assess compliance with the net interest income and market value of equity sensitivity requirements, and necessary follow-up action(s), if any.